 Final Thoughts: Where's the best place to buy manga?

-This definitely depends on what you are looking for.
+This depends on what you are looking for.

-As to who I recommend buying manga from most in the US, I would say Right Stuf because they have the best prices and sales, particularly on single volumes.
-Takara Cafe, though, has become another place I shop as of late with its lower free-shipping threshold and good sales.
-They have slow shipping as of now, though, so if you need your item(s) quickly, Right Stuf, Barnes & Noble, and Amazon ship in-stock orders quicker.
+As to who I recommend buying manga from most in the US, I would say Crunchyroll because they have the best prices and sales, particularly on single volumes.
+Plus, they run bundle deals, weekly specials, and more.

 If you are looking for ease of returns or the most convenient site to buy manga from and the lowest prices on heavier items like manga box sets, Amazon is the best choice.